We are happy to announce that we will be delivering this programme fully online in 2020-2021. See further details under the Programme Tab.

 - The course prepares students to perform, understand and communicate professional policy analysis in the public sector and sectors working to it.

-- Along with traditional lectures, the programme employs problem-based learning (PBL)—this involves you becoming versed in the most up-to-date aspects of and science behind a relevant discipline, observing these elements in operation by working through case studies, and then using the knowledge gained to solve set problems.
+- Along with online lectures, the programme employs problem-based learning (PBL) — this involves you becoming versed in the most up-to-date aspects of and science behind a relevant discipline, observing these elements in operation by working through case studies, and then using the knowledge gained to solve set problems.

 - To prepare you for the working world, you’ll be prompted to collaborate with other students to define problems, identify relevant data to solve these and divide work in fair and efficient ways.